mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 Create an account on Copernicus Marine website
 ***********************************************

-To be able to use the Copernicus Marine Toolbox, you need to have an account on the Copernicus Marine website.
-You can create an account here `copernicusmarine-register`_.
+To be able to download Copernicus Marine data, you need to have an account on the Copernicus Marine website.
+You can create an account on the `Copernicus Marine registration page <https://data.marine.copernicus.eu/register>`_.

-Use the CopernicusMarine Toolbox binaries
+Use the Copernicus Marine toolbox binaries
 ***********************************************

 In the `release page <https://github.com/mercator-ocean/copernicus-marine-toolbox/releases>`_ you can access the binaries of the latest releases.
 Once downloaded for the specific platform, you can use the toolbox by running the binary as follows: